• Skip to primary navigation

 • The batter is so dense here that you don't get any benefit from partially freezing the loaf before slicing.
 It is better to have a slightly thicker slice that is uniform in thickness than a thin one that is uneven.
 A thinner part of a slice will be far darker and drier than the thicker part.
 Uniformity is better.

-• Number of slices and bake time will vary according to the thickness of your slices.
+• The number of slices and bake time will vary according to the thickness of your slices.

 Thn sliced almond thinaddictives cut and ready for the second bake.